insilico-unifei/fibos-py/README.md

 ### Virtual environment (Venv)

 It is highly recommended to work with virtual environments (Venv or Conda) in Python.
-We show how create Venv:
+We show below how to create Venv:

 ```
-# From shell terminal, in project directory:
+# From shell terminal, in working directory:
 # Create a virtual environment ".venv"

 $ python3.x -m venv .venv
 (where "x" is your Python version.)

 # Activate the virtual environment:

-# Mac/Linux
+## Mac/Linux
 $ source .venv/bin/activate

-# Windows
+## Windows
 $ .venv\Scripts\activate

 # The prompt will change to something like: